A Non-Orthogonal Variational Quantum Eigensolver: Theory

 where each cluster operator

 possesses an independent collection of variational parameters.
 (We omit the \((x)\) superscript for simplicity and use Latin and Greek letters for spatial and spin indices respectively.)

 In contrast with the standard unitary coupled cluster single and doubles (UCCSD), $k$-UpCCGSD only includes doubles excitations which collectively move a pair of electrons from one spatial orbital to another.
 The resulting loss of flexibility is ameliorated by the use of generalized excitations that do not distinguish between occupied and unoccupied orbitals~\cite{Nakatsuji2000-fd, Nooijen2000-ji}, and the k-fold repetition of the elementary circuit block.
 As a result, the number of free parameters in the ansatz scales as \(O(kN^2)\).
-We make use of the generalized swap networks of Ref.~\citenum{OGorman2019-el} to implement a single Trotter step approximation to the $k$-UpCCGSD ansatz with the open source Cirq and OpenFermion-Cirq libraries~\cite{Developers2019-ke}.
-The resulting circuits have a gate depth of \(O(kN)\) and use \(O(kN^2)\) two qubit gates.
+We make use of the generalized swap networks of Ref.~\citenum{OGorman2019-qz} to implement a single Trotter step approximation to the $k$-UpCCGSD ansatz with the open source Cirq and OpenFermion-Cirq libraries~\cite{The_Cirq_Developers2019-ke}.